How to Use Google Ads for Marketing

 - Target users who are interacting with particular domains.

 - It is worth noting that a high Cost per Action (CPA) is not always a bad thing.
 It is advisable to evaluate your prospect’s lifetime value and bid accordingly.

 Effectively Challenge Competitor’s Keywords

 Gmail Ads may not be working for you.
-The Google Adwords strategy for this case is to take the conventional route.
+The Google Ads marketing strategy for this case is to take the conventional route.
 Namely, target the competitors’ keywords on the search network.

 SEMrush, the ultimate keyword resource, is one of the companies that have perfected the use of this strategy.
 When targeting your competitors’ keywords, it is imperative that your content is relevant not only to the ad but also to the search term.
 Otherwise, your ad would be reported and removed.

 It is also worth noting that while you can bid on your competitors’ brand names, you cannot use those brand names in your advertising copy.
 Otherwise, your ad could be removed.

 Add Extensions to Get More Real Estate and Click-throughs for Free